jpforcioli/github_howto_jsonrpc_api/009_provisioning_template_management.rst

        Specifies the name of the firmware template.

      - ``enforced_version``
-       Specifies the firmware version enforced for devices assigned to the template.
+       This attribute is an array of objects that specifies the firmware version enforced for each of the devices assigned to the template.

        - ``platform``
          Specifies the platform for which the firmware version is enforced.
+Values must include a valid hardware platform supported by FortiManager that is in the range defined by the ``product`` attribute.
+For example, if the ``product`` attribute is set to `1` (FortiGate), valid values for the ``platform`` attribute include:

-         Valid values include:
+          - `FortiGate-40F`

-         - `FGT-Default`
+          - `FortiGate-60F`
-         - `FAP-Default`
+          - `FortiGate-VM64`
-         - `FSW-Default`
+          - `FGT-Default` (This is a special value that can be used to apply the enforced firmware version to any FortiGate platform.)

-         - `FXT-Default`
+           A list of supported platforms can be retrieved using the following CLI command on the FMG:

-         - any valid hardware platform supported by FortiManager
+           ``diagnose dvm supported-platforms list``

        - ``product``
          Specifies the product for which the firmware version is enforced: